-United Way recognizes Publix Super Markets, Inc. with
+United Way recognized Publix Super Markets, Inc. with two Summit awards

 “Community service is a way of life for Publix and its associates,” said Brian Gallagher, United Way Worldwide president and CEO.
 “Their incredible generosity and commitment to improving communities is an important part of their heritage.
 Together, we’ve been able to make a positive, lasting impact in countless people’s lives.”